-After the administration of CFX analogues, there are no toxicity symptoms observed in rabbits, neither locally nor systemically.
-All rabbits were active and live during the period of study and there are no changes in the behavior of rabbits.
-It is concluded that the studies analogues were nontoxic and save for administration.
+After the administration of CFX analogues, there were no toxicity symptoms observed in rabbits, neither locally nor systemically.
+All rabbits were active and live during the period of study and there were no changes in the behavior of rabbits.
+It was concluded that the studies analogues were non-toxic and save for administration.